-To ensure a capital structure in the shareholders' best interests and to reflect the Company's cash flow generation, excess cash has been distributed to shareholders in the form of share buy-backs and interim dividends.
+To ensure a capital structure in the shareholders' best interests and to reflect the Company's cash flow generation, excess cash has been distributed to shareholders in the form of share buy-backs and extraordinary dividends.

-At the Annual General Meeting in November 2015, it was decided to pay out an ordinary year-end dividend of EUR 82 million (EUR 0.63 per share).
-The pay-out was in addition to an interim dividend of EUR 115 million (EUR 0.88 per share) paid in July 2015.
+At the Annual General Meeting in November 2016, it was decided to pay out an ordinary year-end dividend of EUR 92 million (EUR 0.70 per share).
+In addition, an extraordinary dividend of EUR 100 million (EUR 5.64 per share) was paid in July 2017.